The BRAIN Initiative Photo and Video Contest

 Image

+Dark Commute at 4am - First Place Photo Winner 2023.
 A confocal image of sparse GCaMP6f-expressing Purkinje cells in mouse cerebellum resembles the industrious contours of pre-dawn commuters.

-by Silas Busch, The University of Chicago
+By Silas Busch, University of Chicago

 Image

+Premotor Neurons Controlling the Fruit Fly Leg.
+Second Place Photo Winner 2023.
 Reconstruction of premotor neurons from a serial-section electron microscopy dataset of the Drosophila Female Adult Nerve Cord.

-by Andrew Cook, Jasper Phelps, Anthony Azevedo, Ellen Lesser, Leila Elabbady, Brandon Pratt, Wei-Chung Allen Lee, John Tuthill, University of Washington and Harvard Medical School
+By Andrew Cook, Jasper Phelps, Anthony Azevedo, Ellen Lesser, Leila Elabbady, Brandon Pratt, Wei-Chung Allen Lee, John Tuthill, University of Washington and Harvard Medical School

 Image

+Memory Lanes.
+Third Place Photo Winner 2023.
 A rendering of MRI data –combining cortical surface and hippocampal segmentations from a T1 weighted scan and diffusion tractography.

-by Tyler Ard, USC Stevens Neuroimaging and Informatics Institute
+By Tyler Ard, USC Stevens Neuroimaging and Informatics Institute

-2022 Winners
+2022

 Video Winners